Feverup/pypendency/README.md

 ## Usage
 Pypendency supports:
 * Declaration of explicit dependencies for each registered service.
-* Lazy evaluation (dependencies are not evaluated and instantiated until are required)
+* Lazy evaluation (dependencies are not evaluated and instantiated until they are required)
-* Loading dependencies from different sources, such as python file or yaml file.
+* Loading dependencies from different sources, such as python file, yaml file or directories.
 Also, it can be done programmatically.

 #### Examples